 However, there are ways of treating the rot in your wooden windows.
-In fact, there are even simple DIY methods you could use to solve issues with rotten windows, as long as you only have very minor rot in your frames.
-Let’s take a look at rot and how to spot it in your frames and then explore what you can do to solve it, shall we?
+In fact, there are even simple DIY methods you could use to solve issues with rotten windows.
+As long as you only have minor rot in your frames.
+Let’s take a look at rot and how to spot it in your frames.
+After this, we will explore what you can do to solve it, shall we?